Pandemic brings smaller, subdued Memorial Day observances

 Trump said brave warriors from the nation’s past have shown that “in America, we are the captains of our own fate.”

-Tens of thousands of Americans still headed to beaches and parks, relieved to shake off some pandemic restrictions.
+Tens of thousands of Americans still headed outdoors over the weekend to shake off some pandemic restrictions.
 Missouri’s health director issued a dire warning Monday after photos and video showed weekend revelers partying close together.
-One video posted on social media showed a crammed pool at Lake of the Ozarks, with people lounging and playing close together, without masks.
+One video posted on social media showed a crammed pool at Lake of the Ozarks.
 Many of those seen in the video were young people, who may not experience symptoms.

 “When they then carry the virus and transmit it to a more vulnerable person, this is when we tend to see the long-lasting and tragic impact of these decisions that are being made,” said Missouri Department of Health and Senior Services Director Randall Williams.
 St. Louis Mayor Lyda Krewson called such high-risk behavior “irresponsible and dangerous.”